Integrism (Spain): Program

-The Integros refused to recognize the social issue as such and approached it as part of the religious question.
+The Íntegros refused to recognize the social issue as such and approached it as part of the religious question.
 Class conflict or poverty were unavoidable results of Liberalism and could have been addressed only by rigorous application of Christian principles, exercised within the framework of organicist institutions.
 Socialism, though viewed as ultimate apocalyptic barbarism, was considered heir to Liberalism (and its branches, Jewry and freemasonry) and hence lesser evil between the two.
-Some scholars claim that social question distinguished Integrists from Carlists, lambasted for their Manifesto de Morentin; as it contained vague references to possible future adjustment of Traditionalist doctrine, the Integrists named it treason and deviation from principles.
+Some scholars claim that social question distinguished Integrists from Carlists, lambasted for their Manifiesto de Morentin; as it contained vague references to possible future adjustment of Traditionalist doctrine, the Integrists named it treason and deviation from principles.
 Other scholars dismiss the Morentin issue as an ex-post invented justification for the secession.

 During its nascent period Integrism retained a certain degree of moderation; it was only after Aparisi's death that its position began to harden considerably.
 Over time, as Integrism failed to materialize as first-rate political force and gradually formatted itself as a party of protest, politically located at the sidelines of the system, in the practical order its cause became hopeless.
 This resulted – apart from successive waves of defections – in growing inexorability, as the party could have easily afforded the luxury of intransigence.
 Some scholars note that its program gradually evolved towards mysticism, with more focus on “the reign of Jesus Christ” than on practical considerations of daily politics.
 The Integrist propaganda at times revealed a millenarian tone, claiming that the day of reckoning is necessary before a genuine Catholic Spain would be reborn.

 Analysis of the Integrist political philosophy is based on theoretical works; how it would have translated into praxis remains nothing but a speculation.
 Electoral campaigns provide evidence that practical considerations had some moderating effect on the Integrist outlook, as local juntas not infrequently closed deals even with parties at the other end of political spectrum.
-There are almost no studies which focus on municipalities governed by the Integros.
+There are almost no studies which focus on municipalities governed by the Íntegros.
 Single and not necessarily representative cases of Integrist politicians holding positions of power suggest that they were very down-to-earth administrators; Juan Olazábal as member of the Gipuzkoan Diputación Provincial dedicated himself to issues like maintaining regional cattle breeds, developing local agricultural education and supervising veterinary services; he is praised for promoting experts against dogmatic politicians.